-- 1. The potential benefits of the proposed activity, particularly contributions to national energy objectives or renewable electricity generation targets; - 2.
+- 1. The potential benefits of the proposed activity, particularly contributions to national energy objectives or renewable electricity generation targets, or climate change mitigation: - 2.
 The technical and operational requirements of renewable electricity generation and renewable electricity generation activities; - 3.
 The availability of renewable electricity generation sources; - 4.
-The location and efficient use of existing electricity generation and distribution infrastructure: - 5.
+The location and efficient use of existing electricity generation and distribution infrastructure; - 5.
 The potential to provide an affordable, self-sufficient source of electricity to individuals and small communities.